-Autho ority After Consultation with Function 1.
-To determine major planning applications where these are re- submitted applications previously refused only for SPA reasons which are now resolved and where: The Chairman of the Planning Applications Committee and Ward Councillors Non- executive , í the application is not materially different from the original application; the material considerations affecting the decision have not changed; there is no request from a councillor to call in the application for determination by the Committee as set out in 3(b) below.
-2. 3(b) below.
-To agree variations to Section 106 legal agreements under the Town and Country Planning Act 1990 which relate to planning applications determined by the Planning Applications Committee or Full Council.
+Auth nority After Consultation with Function 1.
+To determine major planning applications where these are resubmitted applications previously refused only for SPA reasons which are now resolved and where: The Chairman of the Planning Applications Committee and Ward Councillors Non- executive (a) the application is not materially different from the original application; (b) the material considerations affecting the decision have not changed; (c) there is no request from a councillor to call in the application for determination by the Committee as set out in 3(b) below.
+2. To agree variations to Section 106 legal agreements under the Town and Country Planning Act 1990 which relate to planning applications determined by the Planning Applications Committee or Full Council.
 The Chairman of the Planning Applications Committee and Ward Councillors Non- Executive

 Auth ority Function 3.
-(A) (B) to determine planning applications, applications for advertisement consent, non-material and minor material amendments applications, details to comply with conditions, variation/removal of condition applications, prior notifications/prior approval notices and certificates of lawfulness; to determine applications for listed building and conservation area consent and to take action in relation to listed buildings and Conservation Areas; Non- Executive (C) and to respond to consultations and notifications, including Habitat Regulation Assessments; (D) to determine the need for an environmental impact assessments; (E) to take direct action/seek injunctions in relation to breaches of planning control, remove unauthorised signage/advertisements and remedying the condition of land; F) to serve notices (including enforcement notice breaches of condition notices, temporary stop notices, stop notices planning contravention notices; under the Town and Country Planning Acts and any Regulations made in relation to this legislation or an amendments, except (a) (b) (c) (d) (e) and (f) set of below which are reserved for decision by the Plannin Applications Committee or (g) set out below which is eserved for decision by the Full Council: y ut ng ( a) planning applications for (i) the erection of 10 or more dwelling houses (ii) erection of flatted developments, or conve of existing properties into 10 or more units (iii) new developments, extensions or change use for non-residential development of 100 metres or more; rsion ; of b) any planning application, where within 28 day the publication of the weekly list of planning applications, the Chairman, Vice Chairman of Planning Applications Committee or a relevan ward councillor makes a request, supported b broad planning reasons, asking the Executive Head of Regulatory to refer an application to t next appropriate meeting of the Planning Applications Committee for determination. the ht y Where the 28 day call-in period has expired, the Executive Head of Regulatory is satisfied the circumstances are exceptional and the application has not been determined, they ma after consultation with the Chairman, arrange that application to be referred to the Committee that ly, for c) any planning application submitted by a servir Councillor, senior officers or any officers considered to be connected with the planning process, who are currently employed by the Council, or the spouse or partner of any of the above persons; ( any planning application where an objection for statutory consultee remains unresolved and the officer's recommendation is to approve the
+(A) to determine planning applications, applications for Non- advertisement consent, non-material and minor Executive material amendments applications, details to comply with conditions, variation/removal of condition applications, prior notifications/prior (D) approval notices and certificates of lawfulness; (B) to determine applications for listed building and conservation area consent and to take action in relation to listed buildings and Conservation Areas; and (C) to respond to consultations and notifications, including Habitat Regulation Assessments; (D) to determine the need for an environmental impact assessments; (E) to take direct action/seek injunctions in relation to breaches of planning control, remove unauthorised under the Town and Country Planning Acts and any Regulations made in relation to this legislation or any amendments, except (a) (b) (c) (d) (e) and (f) set out below which are reserved for decision by the Planning Applications Committee or (g) set out below which is reserved for decision by the Full Council: